mhatzl/mantra-wiki/5-Requirements/5-REQ-testcov.md

 so it must be possible to store arbitrary information in *mantra*, but still be able to access the data for the report generation.

+### `testcov.test_run.nested`: Allow nested test runs

+- **Parents:** [`testcov.test_run`, `exchange.testcov.test.junit`]

+It must be possible to build a hierarchy of test-runs, because well-supported formats like JUnit allow nested test suites and *mantra* must be able to exchange test data that adheres to the JUnit format.

+The number of test cases of a test run must be the sum of all test cases directly linked to the test run plus the number of test cases of all nested test runs.

+**Implementation Details:**

+Nested test runs are handled similar to the requirements hierarchy, by having a test run hierarchy table.

+#### `testcov.test_run.nested.no_cycle`: Prevent cyclical dependencies in nested test runs

+Cyclical dependencies between test runs must not be allowed and must be prevented in *mantra* internally.

 ## `testcov.test_case`: Store test case data

 The information if a test case was executed successfully, failed, or skipped must be stored